Garment exporter Bangladesh faces $6 billion hit as world retailers cancel orders

 “We’re facing an unprecedented time,” he said.
 “No one knows how long this is going to take.
 We’re trying hard not to shut down our factories.
 But how long can we hold out?”

-Reporting by Ruma Paul; Writing and additional reporting by Euan Rocha; Editing by Nick Macfie
+Reporting by Ruma Paul; Writing and additional reporting by Euan Rocha; additional reporting by Kanishka Singh; Editing by Nick Macfie and Grant McCool